sharma00praful/getsetupassignment/README.md

 # 2. View Availability Screen:
-this screen have a calander like UI which will let user View a all selected slots.
+this screen have calander like UI which will let user View a all selected slots.

 #features:
 1. Calander like UI for viewing selected slots. (when loaded a request will hit the backend to fetch the data)